-78 Councilor Mahon noted the only nominee that underwent a formal interview process was Mr. Conescu also excited to continue his service to the Town.
+Councilor Mahon noted the only nominee that underwent a formal interview process was Mr. Conescu for the appointment to the Zoning Board of Adjustment, a quasi-judicial board.
+During the wideranging discussion Mr. Conescu was found to be a very committed and knowledgeable individual who is also excited to continue his service to the Town.
 Chairman Harrington echoed those remarks.
 She noted additional openings on the board and commented it is a rewarding endeavor.